 Last but not least you can also add contact information.
 Phone numbers, emails and even work addresses can be added here.
 Make sure you talk about this with your team members to make sure they feel safe displaying personal and work information on your site.
 Keep it simple and make sure this is just a way of customers to contact your team members in special and work-related cases.

 See on picture below how illustration, phone numbers and emails have been added to assure proper contact with each team member.

 At the end is best to choose what elements to show.
 Showing all elements at the same time can make your page look clumped and stacked with too many elements.

 A Picture Is Worth A Thousand Words

-Regarding visual elements there are lots of things that you can display on your Meet the Team page.
-Pictures, portraits, menus, illustrations and personal items can be used to add visual aid to your page.
+Regarding visual elements, there are lots of things that you can display on your Meet the Team page.
+Pictures, portraits, menus, illustrations and personal items can be used to add a visual aid to your page.

 Another thing that’s has become common is the use of illustrations on Meet the Team pages.
 This is done in order to fit website motifs and keep them within design homogeneity.
 Illustrations are popular within creative websites and creative collectives.
 Designers, developers, artist and also unusual companies may use this to represent their members with a certain degree of cleverness and wit.

 There is something that you have to keep in mind while adding pictures and illustrations to your page, and that is that they have to be similar.
 The more the images look alike in terms of lighting, color and kind the site will look more coherent and consistent.

 The previous stated does not mean that your team members have to lose their individuality, Be clever enough to represent who they are and still find some coherent and uniform way of presenting your visual elements.